 Today I want to show you where my DIY geometric wood wall art ended up.
 When I created the decorative wood burned circles, I had in mind all along to create some outdoor art with them for our stock tank pool.

 I loved the grass plates I had hanging on the fence last year but they were just not durable at all and couldn’t withstand the elements.
 My hope is that today’s outdoor art with last much longer since I sealed the wooden discs with several clear coats.

 DIY outdoor art

 Below is the video tutorial of how to make the DIY outdoor art and you should also check out the written tutorial about how you can create a mandala pattern.

-To watch the video click the triangle on the image to turn on the video and if you are on a cellphone, then please hold your phone horizontal to watch.
+Use the triangle on the image to turn on the video and if you are on a cellphone, then please hold your phone horizontal to watch.

 Before bringing the decorative outdoor wall art outside, I treated it with several coats of Polycrylic.
 The reason that I didn’t use Polyurethane is that it yellows over time, especially when the sun hits it which is definitely the case in our yard.
 I used semi-gloss in hopes the moisture would run off better.